 It might be counterintuitive but to make your program exclusive and to make sure you are investing in the right customer segment, you can make your loyalty program paid.
 It will help you discourage fraud because it is not easy to create more than one account.
 It will also help you to make sure the program participants are REALLY loyal to your brand.

 Some examples of paid customer loyalty programs that work:

 - Zooplus – to benefit from 3% discount off all orders, customers have to pay to participate in the loyalty program.
 The fee is different, depending on how long they want to be part of the loyalty scheme.

 - Wizz Discount Club – to benefit from discounted flights, customers have to pay a yearly fee to participate in the Club.

 - Amazon Prime – customers have to pay to get Prime member benefits.

 Creating an innovative rewards program is quite a challenge!
 However, there are many ways it can be accomplished.
 From creative loyalty program names and currency names to innovative perks and earning rules, there is a lot to be customized and personalized in a loyalty scheme.
-An important factor to consider when planning an innovative rewards program is the customer loyalty software that will support it.
+An important factor to consider when planning an innovative rewards program is the rewards program software that will support it.
 It needs to be flexible and allow for customizations and personalization.
-Preferably, API-first for flexibility and Headless for omni-channel distribution at ease.
+Preferably, your rewards program software should be API-first for flexibility and Headless for omni-channel distribution at ease.

 Ready to launch an innovative loyalty program?